INlova/mean_udemy/readme.md

 ### To run:

-    Make sure node is installed.
+    Make sure node and npm are installed. npm install
-    npm install
     node app.js